 You can find examples of tax avoidance schemes HMRC is looking at closely.
 Even if a scheme is not mentioned, it will still be challenged by HMRC.

 If you enter into a tax avoidance scheme

 If you’re involved in a tax avoidance scheme HMRC will fully investigate your tax affairs, and may also:

 - require you to pay the tax you’re trying to avoid upfront — you may receive a tax bill called an accelerated payment notice.
 This is a requirement to pay the full amount of tax or National Insurance contributions HMRC calculates as being due, upfront and within 90 days.

-You may end up in court if you don’t pay the tax and National Insurance contributions you owe.
-HMRC wins around 8 out of 10 avoidance cases heard in court.
+You may end up in court if you do not pay the tax and National Insurance contributions you owe.
+HMRC wins around 9 out of 10 avoidance cases heard in court.
 If you lose you could face life-changing bills, with legal costs on top of the tax you owe, penalties and growing interest.

-- treat you as a high-risk taxpayer — this means HMRC will closely scrutinise all of your tax affairs in future, not just your use of the avoidance scheme.
+- treat you as a high-risk taxpayer — this means HMRC will closely inspect all of your tax affairs in future, not just your use of the avoidance scheme.

 If you think you might be in a scheme